-- Derby City SEN criteria
+- Derby City SEND criteria

 - teacher concern forms

 - parental concerns

-- individual pupil progress tracked over time liaison with partner schools on transfer information from previous schools
+- individual pupil progress tracked over time

+- transfer information from previous schools

 - information from other services

 The SENCo maintains a list of pupils identified through the procedures listed.
 This list is reviewed and updated each term.
-A detailed analysis of the list takes place each year.
+A detailed analysis of the list takes place throughout the year.